The Archer Dental Blog

 Proper aftercare is essential to promote healing and prevent infection.
 Follow these tips to care for your teeth and gums:

-• Rinse your mouth with salt water several times a day or with prescribed mouthwash as directed by the dentist.
+• Rinse with salt water several times a day, or use the prescribed mouthwash as directed.

 • Stick to soft foods for the first few days and avoid hot beverages for 48 hours.